eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 *Figure 3: State-chart of PID*

-There are twothree possible transitions from a valid PID: eitherit is delete by the user, it automatically expires, by passage to the ‘validity end date’ or it is actively revoked by its Provider.
+There are three possible transitions from a valid PID: it is delete by the user, it automatically expires, by passage to the ‘validity end date’ or it is actively revoked by its Provider.
 Expiration and revocation are essentially independent transitions.
 Once